thejinchao/turbolink/README.md

 3. Download pre-bult thirdparty binaries libraries from [here](https://github.com/thejinchao/turbolink-libraries/releases), and extract it to `Plugin/TurboLink/ThirdParty`.

 ### 2. Config service endpoint
-Open the project setting window (TurboLink Grpc/Services Config) to set the server endpoint to different grpc services.
+Open the project setting window (TurboLink Grpc/Services Config) to set the server endpoint to different gRPC services.
 ![project-setting](https://github.com/thejinchao/turbolink/wiki/image/project-config.png)
 For services that do not have an endpoint set, turbolink will use the default endpoint to connect.

 ### 3. Config TLS certificate
 Turbolink support server-side tls connection type.
 If you want to enable this function, you need set the server certificate file(PEM format) in the settings windows (TurboLink Grpc/Services Config).
-Because UE's setting window only supports single-line text, you need to replace the newline character in the certificate file with '\n'.
+Because UE's setting window only supports single-line text, you need to replace the newline character in the certificate file with `\n`.
 ![tls-setting](https://github.com/thejinchao/turbolink/wiki/image/tls-config.png)

 ## Usage

-### 1. Generate code from grpc file
+### 1. Generate code from gRPC file
-For example, a simple grpc service `hello.proto` is as follows:
+For example, a simple gRPC service `hello.proto` is as follows:
 ```protobuf
 syntax = "proto3";